Modi linear failure rate distribution with application to survival time data: Parameter Estimation

 and

-To obtain the maximum likelihood estimates (MLEs) of $\alpha,\beta,a$ and $b,$\ we solve the previous equations simultaneously.
-These equations do not have closed-form solutions due to the nonlinear and complex structure.
-Therefore, numerical optimization techniques like the Newton-Raphson method must be employed to solve the system of equations and obtain the MLEs.
+These equations cannot be solved analytically, due to the nonlinear and complex structure.
+Therefore, numerical optimization methods, such as the Newton-Raphson algorithm, must be employed to solve the system of equations and obtain the maximum likelihood estimates (MLEs) of $\alpha,\beta,a$ and $b$.

-It is well known that, the MLEs of $\alpha,\beta,a$ and $b,$\ are jointly asymptotically normal with mean equal $0$ and covariance-matrix $I^{-1}\left( \alpha,\beta,a,b\right) $, where
+It is well known that, the MLEs of $\alpha,\beta,a$ and $b$, are jointly asymptotically normal with mean equal 0 and covariance-matrix $I^{-1}(\alpha,\beta,a,b)$, where

-The analytical expressions for the components of $I\left( \alpha,\beta,a,b\right) $ are available from the author request.
-This result, allows us to construct the approximate confidence intervals of $\ \alpha ,\beta,a$ and $b$ which are given by
+The analytical expressions for the components of $I(\alpha,\beta,a,b)$ are available from the author request.
+This result, allows us to construct the approximate confidence intervals of $\alpha,\beta,a$ and $b$ which are given by

-where $V\left( \cdot\right) $ represents the diagonal component of $I^{-1}\left( \widehat{\alpha},\widehat{\beta},\widehat{a},\widehat{b} \right) $ whereas $Z_{\zeta/2}$ represents the $100(1-\zeta/2)$-th percentile of the standard normal distribution.
+where $V(\cdot)$ represents the diagonal component of $I^{-1}(\alpha,\beta,a,b)$ whereas $Z_{\zeta/2}$ represents the $100(1-\zeta/2)$-th percentile of the standard normal distribution.

-\section{\textbf{Simulation study }}
+\section{Simulation study}

-In order to evaluate the performance of the MLEs of the MLFR distribution, a simulation study is conducted by means of the statistical software \textit{R}.
-We use Equation (7) to generate the random samples from the MLFR distribution.
-We repeat the simulation 1000 times for each combination of sample sizes $n=20,50,100,200,500,$ and $1000$.
-The following scenarios of true parameters $\alpha,\beta,a\ $and $b$ are considered:
+In order to evaluate the performance of the MLEs of the MLFR distribution, a simulation study is conducted by means of the statistical software R. We use equation (\ref{eq7}) to generate the random samples from the MLFR distribution.
+We repeat the simulation 1000 times for each combination of sample sizes $n=20,50,100,200,500$, and $1000$.
+The following scenarios of true parameters $\alpha$, $\beta$, $a$ and $b$ are considered: